AppDirect-vasselin/sign-jwt-rsa/README.md

 **Postman**

-You might want to save the signed token in a envar but using `Tests` or `Post-request script`:
+You may want to save the signed token in a envar by using `Tests` or `Post-Request Script`:

 ```
 var response = pm.response.json();